Sv443-Network/UserUtils/docs.md

 // create Mixins instance with auto-incrementing priority: const myMixins = new Mixins<{
+  /** Here is a perfect place to describe what your value does and give ideas on how to modify it */
   foo: (val: number) => number;
+  /** It is especially useful to document your mixins in an environment with user submitted mods/plugins */
   bar: (v: string, ctx: { baz: number }) => string;
+  /**
+   * In this example, to calculate the gravity of the player character in a game engine, mods could interject and modify the gravity value.
+   * In this JSDoc comment, you should explain the default value, the general range of values and the effect of the value on the game.
+   * You should also explain the context object and its properties.
+   */
+  playerGravity: (val: number, ctx: { base: 1.575 }) => number;
+  /**
+   * All JS types can be passed, not just JSON-serializable types, so you can also use mixins to modify an object.
+   * Also, you are able to pass complex objects in the context parameter to allow for more advanced modifications and multidirectional data flow.
+   */
+  playerProps: (val: PlayerProps, ctx: { player: Player, lobby: Lobby, currentTick: bigint, pauseGame: () => void }) => PlayerProps;
 }>({
   autoIncrementPriority: true,
   defaultSignal: ac.signal,